-- Collect business cards of Agrologists and other professionals that work within your area(s) of practice. - Record the expertise and experience of these individuals, and other contact information of their businesses or agencies.
+- Collect business cards of Agrologists and other professionals that work within your Practice Area(s). - Record the expertise and experience of these individuals, and other contact information of their businesses or agencies.
 Visit their websites and learn more about them.